leifbr/f5certlabs/docs/class2/module01/lab1.rst

    type the following::

     ssh root@10.1.1.245
-    Password: **default**
+    Password: default

 -  Select the PuTTY icon on the bottom task bar and select **bigip01**

 ..
 NOTE::

-   If you use PuTTY, you MIDDLE mouse button allows you to paste into the window
+   If you use PuTTY, your MIDDLE mouse button or **<shift> insert** allows you to paste into the window

-Given the following , network the BIG-IP and build a basic pool and virtual server using SNAT automap.
+Given the following information, network the BIG-IP and build a basic pool and virtual server using SNAT automap.

 +------------------+----------------+------------------+-----------------+-----------------+